A mom reported her 6-year-old missing. She’d actually run him over and thrown him in a river, police said.

 Gosney was arrested and charged with murder, abuse of a corpse and tampering with evidence, and Hamilton was charged with abuse of a corpse and tampering with evidence.
 Two other children who lived with the couple have been removed from the home by state authorities, police said.

-The case has stunned the city of 48,000 people about 35 miles north of Cincinnati, leaving neighbors and teachers to mourn a boy they described as “joyful.”
+The case has shaken the city of 48,000 people about 35 miles north of Cincinnati, leaving neighbors and teachers to mourn a boy they described as “joyful.”

 “I just wish more people would reach out when they need help with their babies instead of going this route,” Mary Stout, a neighbor, told WRKC.
 “I just don’t understand.
 I just don’t understand when it comes to a child.”